 Step 4: Lay Gravel and Drain Tile

 If you have dug a trench in the bottom of the ditch for drain tile, now lay a bed of gravel into the bottom of the trench.
 Then, lay drain tile tubing in the trench over the gravel from beginning point to termination point.
+If you're installing a French drain, use perforated drain tubing.
 Fill in the trench around the tubing with additional gravel.